Published 1 May 2017, ABWM Magazine, “Take A Sip” Column, Malaysia

-Rather than following the theme of suggesting my perfect dinner partners I thought I’d list my dream team of wines.
+Rather than following this edition’s theme of suggesting my perfect dinner partners I’ve listed my dream team of wines….

 Champagne for starters.
 The choice of quality champagnes is vast, but more and more quality sparkling wines are being produced in England.
 Gusbourne Blanc de Blancs Brut 2007 won a gold at the 2015 Decanter World Wine Awards, a worthy aperitif I suspect.